OpenPhysProject/OpenPhys/docs/newDeveloperDocs/03_Install_FTP_Client.md

 ### install ftp Client
 File Transfer Protocol (ftp) clients allow you to upload files to web servers that host the files for you web site.
+You will need this if you want to be able to update a site with changes.
 We use FileZilla.

 ####Prerequisites
 None